top of page

 Carnegie emphasizes empathy, listening, appreciation, and genuine interest in others.
 These concepts directly translate into higher case acceptance.
 Patients are far more likely to trust treatment recommendations when they feel respected and understood.

-• People care more about being understood than being impressed
+• People care more about being understood than being impressed.

-• Listening is often more powerful than explaining
+• Listening is often more powerful than explaining.

-• Making patients feel important builds immediate rapport
+• Making patients feel important builds immediate rapport.

 In practical terms, this means slowing down, asking better questions, and letting patients talk about their concerns before jumping into clinical explanations.
-When patients feel heard, resistance drops and trust rises.
+When patients feel heard, resistance drops, and trust rises.

 Cues by Vanessa Van Edwards